ZhgChg.Li

 About the Editor

-You can add multiple `.gs` files to store different object codes for better organization.
-All files will run under the same Namespace and lifecycle, so be careful with object names and variable names, as duplicates may overwrite each other.
-In addition to `.gs` script files, you can also add `.html` HTML Template files for rendering Web UI.
-(More on this later)
+You can add multiple .gs files to store different object codes for better organization; all files run under the same namespace and lifecycle, so be careful as duplicate object or variable names may overwrite each other.

-You can use libraries written by others (a.k.a.
-Lib) by importing them through their Script ID.
-Of course, you can also deploy your own scripts as libraries for others to use.
-Additionally, there are some tools packaged by experts that can be used, but the downside is that you can only search for Script IDs through Google, as there is no official database list for querying.
+There are also some powerful tools packaged by experts available, but the downside is that you can only find Script IDs through Google search, as there is no official database list for reference.

-The SDKs for Google services that are not included by default can be added here for use.
+Google service SDKs that are not included by default can be added here for use.

 e.g. Google Analytics Data